OnePlus Nord 2 review: The secret OnePlus 9 Lite?

 Display

-The display, which at 6,43 inches (approx. 16 cm) is relatively small for a smartphone in 2021, is convincing.
-With Full HD+ and AMOLED, the quality is appropriate for a smartphone in this price range, and only the maximum brightness and refresh rate of 90 Hertz could be better.
-A small "chin" on the underside of the display also looks a bit out of date.
-In everyday life, I could only not read the display well in strong sunlight, the difference to 120 Hz is minimal.
-These are small things that differentiate a mid-range device and a flagship.
-OnePlus advertises to match the MediaTek “AI” Prozessor with an "AI video mode" for YouTube and Co.
+The display, which at 6,43 inches (approx. 16 cm) is relatively small for a smartphone in 2021, is impressive.
+The quality is appropriate for a smartphone in this price range with Full HD+ and AMOLED and only the maximum brightness and refresh rate of 90 Hertz could be better.
+A small "chin" on the bottom of the display also seems a bit out of date.
+In everyday life, I could only not read the display well in strong sunlight; the difference to 120 Hz is minimal.
+These are small things that distinguish a mid-range device from a flagship.
+OnePlus advertises an "AI video mode" for YouTube and the like to match the MediaTek "AI" processor.
 But I didn't notice any major differences in everyday life.

 Hardware

-I was a little skeptical at first Proprocessor choice.
-MediaTek doesn't really have a good reputation in the industry, but I think it's improved with the last few SoCs.
-The performance is excellent in everyday life, in Geekbench the values are only slightly below flagships from last year (Note 20 Ultra/ Galaxy S20), but still well below a OnePlus 8 Pro.
-Depending on the version, the Dimensity 1200 AI has 8 or 12 gigabytes of RAM memory available and, accordingly, 128 or 256 gigabytes of internal UFS 3.1 memory.
-The performance can be compared with devices like the S20 FE, which costs almost 150 euros more.
-Much better than the Nord CE is the haptic feedback and the speaker.
-The vibration motor does a good job, but it's not at flagship level.
+I was a little skeptical when it came to choosing the processor.
+MediaTek doesn't really have a good reputation in the industry, but in my opinion it has improved with the latest SoCs.
+The performance is excellent in everyday use, in Geekbench the values are only slightly below flagships from last year (Note 20 Ultra/Galaxy S20), but still significantly below a OnePlus 8 Pro.
+Depending on the version, the Dimensity 1200 AI has 8 or 12 gigabytes of RAM available and accordingly 128 or 256 gigabytes of internal UFS 3.1 storage.
+The performance can be compared more with devices like the S20 FE, which costs almost 150 euros more.
+The haptic feedback and the speaker are much better than the Nord CE.
+The vibration motor does a good job, but is not at flagship level.
 The stereo speakers sound good, as does the sound during phone calls.

 The main camera, which has a resolution of 50 megapixels, comes from the OnePlus 9 / Oppo Find X3 series.
 This is supported by an 8 megapixel ultra wide angle and 2 megapixel "mono" camera.
 How does this camera setup perform in everyday life?